 Some AI Stocks To Watch

 In SaaS, Microsoft Corp.
-(NASDAQ:MSFTC) and Salesforce.com Inc. (NYSE:CRMC) rely heavily on the cloud to provide the data their respective AI units process.
+(NASDAQ:MSFTB) and Salesforce.com Inc. (NYSE:CRMB) rely heavily on the cloud to provide the data their respective AI units process.
 For Microsoft, Office 365 and Skype feed data back to Azure where Microsoft’s AI and Research Group processes it.
 Salesforce’s interest in AI is to provide companies with AI-driven analytics that “get smarter with every interaction.”